max-hans/25-vibe-coding-course-material/readme.md

 3. Restart your computer
 4. Open WSL terminal and run: `curl -fsSL https://bun.sh/install | bash`

+->  Use the new Terminal from the Windows App Store -> https://apps.microsoft.com/detail/9n0dx20hk701?hl=de-de&gl=US

 #### Cursor Installation

 Cursor is an AI-powered code editor that will help with your projects.